msoedov/agentic_security/Readme.md

 ## Features

 - Customizable Rule Sets or Agent based attacks🛠️
-- Comprehansive fuzzing for any LLMs 🧪
+- Comprehensive fuzzing for any LLMs 🧪
 - LLM API integration and stress testing 🛠️
 - Wide range of fuzzing and attack techniques 🌀